Look Up High to Spot Stunning Scarlet Tanagers

 “Is this scarlet tanager’s interesting plumage (above) because of age or a seasonal thing?” asks Birds & Blooms reader Nancy Tully.
 Birding experts Kenn and Kimberly Kaufman explain, “The male scarlet tanager changes color twice a year by molting its feathers in early spring and early fall.
 It’s mostly olive green in winter and bright red in summer.
 During the process of molting, it shows irregular patches of both colors, as does the bird in your photo.
 Males in their first summer can look more orange-red, with some olive body feathers and brown in the wings.
 But they’re not likely to sport this half-and-half appearance, so the bird in this photo shows the effect of the season, not its age.

 Take the yellow tanager birding ID challenge.

-Voice: Whistled phrases in a rapid pattern, similar to an American robin with a sore throat.
-Also a short call, “chik-burr.”
+Scarlets announce their annual arrival with a hoarse, whistled song.
+They sing phrases in a rapid pattern, similar to an American robin with a sore throat.
+They also make a short call, “chik-burr.”

 Bird songs provided by the Cornell Lab of Ornithology.

 Did you know that summer tanagers may be hiding in plain sight.

 What Do Scarlet Tanagers Eat?